hCaptcha/react-native-hcaptcha/MAINTAINER.md

 java.lang.NoClassDefFoundError: Could not initialize class org.codehaus.groovy.vmplugin.v7.Java7
 ```

-Solution: make sure that you use Java 1.8
+Solution: make sure that you use Java 1.8 or above

 ---